pytchlang/pytch-tutorials/chase/tutorial.md

-this code to run whenever the player presses the right-arrow key, so I make a script (I have to give it a name, Python needs that), and I mark it with some code that lets Pytch know this script gets run when the left-arrow key is pressed.
+this code to run whenever the player presses the right-arrow key, so I make a script (I have to give it a name, Python needs that), and I mark it with some code that lets Pytch know this script gets run when the right-arrow key is pressed.

 I can make the Bird sprite move using the ``change_x`` function.
 Notice how I'm using the ``speed`` variable that's defined